manojgayala/POPL1/README.md

 Tureasy can be used by everyone for improvement of their coding skills.
 In industry, it could be used by companies by making private tags that ensures that their data is safe and also helps in development of their own technology.
 Tureasy can be extended with libraries for meeting specific requirements.

-Turzers are tags which excellent programmers of an organization attach to parts of their code which shows good logic and ideas.
-Data is collected from Turzer tags are trained and tested on various models which can later be used to give suggestions to the later changes.
-Turzers can be ket private under an organization's database which develops completely when the organization's staff are performing at their best.
-When their staff changes or the employees are not of higher caliber that the previously had, turzer suggestive algorithm optimizers help to keep their productive high as before.
+Turzers are tags which excellent programmers of an organization can attach to parts of their code which shows good logic and ideas.
+Data is collected from Turzer tags are used to train and build various models which can later be used to give suggestions for the later changes.
+Turzers can be ket private under an organization's database which develops progressively when the organization's staff are performing at their best.
+When their staff changes or the employees are not of higher caliber that the previously had, turzer suggestive algorithm help the employees by giving suggestive changes to their work and helps to keep their productive high.

 # Don'ts of Tureasy
- -It is advised not to use irrelevant tags because that might increase compilation time.
+It is advised not to use irrelevant tags because that might increase compilation time.
 It is possible that user's implementation is unique and irrelevant suggestions might be given.
 So suggestions should not be implemented unless the programmer is sure about it.

  - It is advised not to use global variables to avoid scope issues.
- - Initialise the private variables,So even when there are no setter methods for them, they can be accessed safely.
- - Try to make private methods for functionalities  which are used frequently in all the methods of the class so that that cannot be overridden.
- - Don't use "_{datatype}" (eg: '_int'} outside of a class frequently , it may  unnecessarily restrict the function to the file it is created in.